IchBinLeoon/anisearch-discord-bot/README.md

 - `staff <name>:` Searches for a staff with the given name and displays information about the search results such as description, staff roles, and character roles!

 - `studio <name>:` Searches for a studio with the given name and displays information about the search results such as the studio productions!

 - `random <anime|manga> <genre>:` Displays a random anime or manga of the specified genre.

+- `theme <anime>:` Searches for themes from the given anime and displays the openings and endings.

 ### Profile
 - `anilist [username|@member]:` Displays information about the given AniList Profile such as anime stats, manga stats and favorites!